 Day 7 -

 Today, there will be plenty of free time to explore the lush surroundings of our cottages nestled in the misty mountains of beautiful Sri Lanka.
 Unwind, discover, have a spa treatment, enjoy a tour of the tea plantation, take a mountain walk, or hop on one of the lodge’s mountain bikes to explore the paths winding among the rows of tea plants.
+There are a variety of optional activities you can choose from today if you wish.
+(Optional items cost not included in tour price).

 Day 8 -